 - Oil & Gas Field Services

 Qatar is poised to dramatically increase its LNG capacity and diversify products, projecting high growth in the coming years, despite globally depressed hydrocarbon prices.
-QP’s focus on major contracts for the North Field expansion, together with the upcoming development of the petrochemical complex and ethane cracker facility, are likely to be key drivers of business activities in the energy sector.
+QE’s focus on major contracts for the North Field Expansion, together with the upcoming development of the petrochemical complex and ethane cracker facility, are likely to be key drivers of business activities in the energy sector.
 To maximize such opportunities, it is important to take part in the energy-related events and trade shows and to connect with the resources that are readily available with the U.S. Commercial Service.